-The following information will guide you in procedures for studying abroad.
+The following information will guide you through the process of applying to study abroad.
 Find answers to general questions in our FAQ.
 Remember to contact an advisor if you need help.
 You should never feel alone in this process.

-1. Determine your eligibility.
+1. Determine whether you are eligible.
 To be eligible to study abroad, you must:

 3. Obtain approval for study abroad.
 Submit your application for internal approval to study abroad through the Go Abroad application portal.
 You will need to submit the Internal Application Form, Supplemental Questionnaire, and a copy of your transcript.